Carnegie Endowment for International Peace

 Asia.
 Has U.S. policy failed, and what are the right yardsticks for assessing Chinese conduct in

-8. Asia Program (Japan).
+international relations? - Asia Program (Japan).
 Japan is watching the emerging U.S.-China strategic competition carefully,

 clearly supporting its ally on various fronts in order to balance against China and bolster its own standing